-You earn 2 miles per dollar spent at restaurants, 2 miles per dollar spent on Delta purchases, and one mile per dollar spent on everything else.
+You earn 2 miles per dollar spent at US restaurants, 2 miles per dollar spent on Delta purchases, and one mile per dollar spent on everything else.

-This may not be the most lucrative card in terms of benefits and sign-up bonus, but it’s got a low minimum spend and may be worth picking up for some extra SkyMiles if you have a use for them.
+This may not be the most lucrative card in terms of benefits and welcome bonus, but it’s got a low minimum spend and may be worth picking up for some extra SkyMiles if you have a use for them.

 Ben has written many times about the benefits of using this card in conjunction with the Chase Sapphire Preferred or Chase Sapphire Reserve card, which can be a simple but effective strategy for acquiring points.

 Of course, this card, as well as the Chase Sapphire Reserve and Chase Sapphire Preferred, are subject to the 5/24 rule, meaning if you’ve opened 5 or more new card accounts in the past 24 months from any bank you likely won’t be approved.

 Here’s another no-annual-fee card that gives you 20,000 Capital One miles after $1,000 in purchases during the first 3 months of account opening.